 In sunny weather the adults tend to be secretive, flying in light gaps

 or wide forest tracks.
 There they can be seen fluttering amongst

 herbage, or settled on low foliage, slowly fanning their wings.

 Males are commonly attracted to bird droppings, from which they

 sequester pyrrolizidine alkaloids.
 These chemicals serve multiple

 purposes - they increase the toxicity of the butterfly rendering it

 unpalatable to birds, they are essential in the production of

 same bird dropping on 3 or 4 successive days.

-Both sexes visit flowers including
+Both sexes visit flowers including Psychotria,

 the same flower over a period of days.

 the end of the dry season they and other Ithomiines tend to gather at

 river beds, marshy areas or muddy pools.